 Oh my, Chateau de la Cree Meursault Les Tillets 2015 is absolutely the best Chardonnay I have ever tasted.
 Aromas of hazelnuts, flint and minerals lead into flavors of citrus, pear and vanilla.
-And then there’s bright acidity and full-bodied richness.
+And then there’s bright acidity and full-bodied richness in this white Burgundy.

 At first taste, Dave preferred Domaine Serene Dundee Hills Etoile Vineyard Chardonnay 2018.
 Indeed, this wine from Dijon clones in Jory volcanic soil is brighter and crisper than Les Tillets.
 The nose mirrors the flavors of lemons, grapefruit, peach and green apples.
 Subtle oak and high acidity result in an appealing, popular Chard.